Use Cases

 SureVoIP looked for a feature-rich subscription billing system to support its 14-day trial period and the variety of service plans it offered (which are billed by usage minutes).
 The ability to bill for add-ons (minute bundling, number porting, and international numbers) was also key.
 The fact that Kill Bill was open-source with an active, helpful community was another reason they chose Kill Bill.

-Company A – Technology solutions provider for hospitality and food service industries
+Technology solutions provider for hospitality and food service industries

-Company A provides a suite of SaaS solutions that range from booking software to point-of-sale to staff management.
+This B2B company provides a suite of SaaS solutions that range from booking software to point-of-sale to staff management.
 They initially planned to build a subscription billing system from scratch.

-Currently, their Accounting department uses Kill Bill to manage usage-based billing for one of its SaaS applications.
+Currently, their accounting department uses Kill Bill to manage usage-based billing for one of its SaaS applications.
 Later, they plan to extend Kill Bill’s use to its full suite of SaaS applications.

-Company B – SaaS startup with software development tool
+SaaS startup providing a software development tool

-Company B has a SaaS product that helps software developers quickly deploy their apps onto iOS and Android devices.
+This B2B company provides a SaaS product that helps software developers quickly deploy their apps onto iOS and Android devices.
 Although the base features are free to use, the SaaS product also includes three levels of paid plans.
 Each plan includes access to more features and allowances, such as the number of installations allowed per app, maximum upload size, and so forth.

-Company B uses Kill Bill to bill customers monthly.
+The company uses Kill Bill to bill customers monthly.
 Customers can also purchase add-ons, such as customized installation links, increased file upload sizes, and extended life of installation links.